CovenantJunior/speech-recognition/DOCUMENTATION.md

 Credits
 -------

-This app was developed by [Your Name].
+This app was developed by [Tea](https://github.com/CovenantJunior).
 It is an open-source project hosted on GitHub: [Repository Link](https://github.com/CovenantJunior/speech-recognition)